garrettj403/QMix/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/garrettj403/QMix/issues)

-*Quantum Mixing Software*

-QMix is a software package that can be used to simulate Superconductor/Insulator/Superconductor (SIS) mixers.
-It uses multi-tone spectral domain analysis, which makes QMix ideal for simulating higher-order harmonics, power saturation and wide IF bandwidth devices.
-See reference below for more information.

-**Author:** John Garrett (john.garrett@physics.ox.ac.uk)

-**Language:** Python 3.7
+***Q**uantum* ***Mix**ing software*

+QMix is a software package for simulating quasiparticle tunneling currents in Superconductor/Insulator/Superconductor (SIS) junctions.
+These junctions are commonly used for heterodyne mixing at millimeter and submillimeter wavelengths.
+QMix can be used to simulate their performance, investigate their experimental results and optimize their operation.

+In order to calculate the quasiparticle tunneling currents, QMix uses *multi-tone spectral domain analysis* (see references below for more information).
+Unlike other software packages that are based on perturbation techniques, QMix is ideal for simulating higher-order harmonics, power saturation, subharmonic pumping and frequency multiplication.

 **Website:** https://garrettj403.github.io/QMix/

 Installation
 ------------

-Clone the GitHub repository to your machine and then add the new QMix directory to your Python path environment variable.
+To install QMix, clone the [GitHub repository](https://github.com/garrettj403/QMix) and then add the ``QMix/`` directory to your Python path environment variable.
+A virtual environment for running QMix can be created using the ``environment.yml`` file provided in the root directory.
 Please see the [QMix website](https://garrettj403.github.io/QMix/setup.html) for more information.

 Examples
 --------

-Here is an example of a simple SIS mixer simulation.
-See ``workflow-examples/`` for more.
+QMix can be used to simulate the performance of SIS mixers (example below).

 ![](example.png)

+Please see the ``QMix/workflow-examples/`` directory or the [QMix website](https://garrettj403.github.io/QMix/single-tone-simple.html) for more examples!

 References
 ----------

-More information on QMix and multi-tone spectral domain analysis can be found in:
+For more information on QMix:

 - J. Garrett, ["A 230 GHz Focal Plane Array Using a Wide IF Bandwidth SIS Receiver,"](https://ora.ox.ac.uk/objects/uuid:d47fbf3b-1cf3-4e58-be97-767b9893066e) DPhil thesis, University of Oxford, Oxford, UK, 2018.

+For more information on multi-tone spectral domain analysis:

 - P. Kittara, "The Development of a 700 GHz SIS Mixer with Nb Finline Devices: Nonlinear Mixer Theory, Design Techniques and Experimental Investigation," DPhil thesis, University of Cambridge, Cambridge, UK, 2002.

+- S. Withington, P. Kittara, and G. Yassin, [“Multitone quantum simulations of saturating tunnel junction mixers,”](http://aip.scitation.org/doi/10.1063/1.1576515) *Journal Applied Physics*, vol. 93, no. 12, pp. 9812–9822, Jun.
+2003.

-- P. Kittara, S. Withington, G. Yassin, "Theoretical and numerical analysis of very high harmonic superconducting tunnel junction mixers," *Journal of Applied Physics,* vol. 101, no. 2, pp. 024508, Jan.
+- P. Kittara, S. Withington, and G. Yassin, ["Theoretical and numerical analysis of very high harmonic superconducting tunnel junction mixers,"](https://aip.scitation.org/doi/10.1063/1.2424407) *Journal of Applied Physics,* vol. 101, no. 2, pp. 024508, Jan.
 2007.